sopra-steria-norge/cloud-akademiet-course-files/2_Database_migration_and_seed_database.md

    `builder.Services.AddServices(builder.Configuration.GetConnectionString("DefaultConnection"));`

-Update the contructor in the class `WhoOwesWhatContext`:
-Refactor the contructor and add a new default / empty contructor:
+Update the contructor in the class `WhoOwesWhatContext`, i.e.refactor the contructor and add a new default / empty contructor:

         public WhoOwesWhatContext()
         {